Mobility of geometric constraint systems with extrusion symmetry: Bar-joint frameworks

+\begin{rem} A $d$-dimensional bar-joint framework $(G,p)$ with $G=H\square K_2^{\square t}$ and $t$-fold extrusion symmetry will always have a fully-symmetric infinitesimal flex, provided that $H\neq K_1$.
+The framework $(G,p)$ contains $2^t$ congruent realisations of the graph $H$, one for each element $\be\in \{0,1\}^t$.
+Let $H_{\bf e}$ be the subgraph of $G$ with vertex set $\{(v_j,\be)|\, v_j\in V(H)\}$.
+Since $H\neq K_1$, there exists an infinitesimal rotation that assigns two different velocity vectors to two vertices of $H_\mathbf{0}$.
+If we apply this same infinitesimal rotation to each of the frameworks $(H_{\be}, p|_{V(H_{\be})})$ (as in Figure~\ref{fig:ex1maxwell}(a)), then the resulting infinitesimal motion $\dot p$ of $(G,p)$ is clearly non-trivial and fully-symmetric.

+A framework $(G,p)$ with $t$-fold extrusion symmetry will also always have an infinitesimal flex that shears the framework orthogonally to an extrusion direction (as in Figure~\ref{fig:ex1maxwell}(d)), unless $H=K_1$ and $t=1$.
+These infinitesimal flexes are anti-symmetric with respect to the corresponding extrusion direction.
+However, these may be related to the fully-symmetric infinitesimal flex described above by an infinitesimal rotation, as is illustrated in Figure~\ref{fig:ex1maxwell}. \end{rem}

 The block-decomposition of the rigidity matrix breaks up the problem of analysing the infinitesimal rigidity of a framework with $t$-fold extrusion symmetry into a number of independent sub-problems.
 In particular, it leads to refined Maxwell-type counts, as we will see in Section~\ref{sec:fowler-guest}.
+While a direct geometric analysis of a $t$-fold extrusion-symmetric framework may be used to reveal its infinitesimal (and even finite) flexes, the refined Maxwell count will also provide information on self-stresses of the framework.